joe7575/techage/manuals/ta4_lua_controller_EN.md

 ![Lua Controller](https://github.com/joe7575/techage/blob/master/textures/techage_lua_controller_inventory.png)

 The TA4 Lua Controller is a small computer, programmable in Lua to control your machinery.
-In contrast to the ICTA Controller this controller allows to implement larger and smarter control and monitoring tasks.
+In contrast to the ICTA Controller this controller allows to implement larger and more complex programs.

 But to write Lua scripts, some knowledge with the programming language Lua is required.

 Minetest uses Lua 5.1.
 The reference document for Lua 5.1 is [here](https://www.lua.org/manual/5.1/).
 The  book [Programming in Lua (first edition)](https://www.lua.org/pil/contents.html) is also a perfect source for learning Lua.

-This manual is also available as PDF:
+This TA4 Lua Controller manual is also available as PDF:

 https://github.com/joe7575/techage/blob/master/manuals/ta4_lua_controller_EN.pdf